So what is the Likert question format?

 The aim in Culture Amp is to provide a strong anchor for each survey question.
 This avoids biases that might be present in more ambiguous response formats.
 For example, everyone will tend to interpret a 1 to 5 scale differently.
 Some people may never give a "5", others may use it freely.
 More importantly, individuals will tend to add their own bias.
 Asking an employee to "Rate from 1 to 5 their Managers' feedback" invites the participant to add their own interpretation to the score.
 The employee might not feel feedback is important to their role and give a 3.
 This is fine, however the intent of the original question was to see if the employee is getting feedback, not if they believe it is important.
-Being clear on the intent of the question becomes particularly important when using Driver Analysis.
+Being clear on the intent of the question becomes particularly important when using Impact Analysis.
 In Culture Amp, the our approach is to present the ideal or target state - for example, employees get enough feedback, are proud to work at the company or rarely look for jobs elsewhere.
-You can see some more examples by taking a look at our Engagement Questions or a full preview of our 50 Question Engagement Survey.
+You can see some more examples by taking a look at our Engagement Questions or a full preview of our 57 Question Engagement Survey.

 How is this Reported?

 Our agree questions are generally reported as a simple percentage.
 If Culture Amp reports 85% for an agree question, this means that 85% of respondents either agreed or strongly agreed with the statement.
 If the statement was "I am proud to work at ACME", this means 85% of employees agree they are proud (Congratulations!).
 When you drill into Culture Amp reports you get a little more detail.
-This will be the percentage of "Disagree and Strongly Disagree", the percentage of "Agree and Strongly Agree" as well as the "Neither Agree nor Disagree".
+This will be the percentage of "Disagree and Strongly Disagree" (unfavourable), the percentage of "Agree and Strongly Agree" (favourable) as well as the "Neither Agree nor Disagree" (neutral).
 The latter is quite important as you survey over time.
 These represent the "swinging voters" that may tend one way or another over time.

 Why don't we use different scales and formats?